andziaania/GeneticAlgorithm_ClosestString/README.md

 # GeneticAlgorithm_ClosestString
 Term project for the Genetic Algorythm courste at the Aalto University, 2017.

-For the description of the problem and the solution, see
+For the description of the problem and the solution, see Anna_Pawelczyk___Genetic_Algorithm_Project.pdf

 The course:
 https://mycourses.aalto.fi/course/view.php?id=15831